Starfish-develop/Starfish/README.md

 * can we tune the cadences somehow?

 ## working test with IRTF spex M dwarf

+* What regions of the spectrum did Rojas-Ayala actually use?
+We should be limiting ourselves to just these regions.

 This will tell us what the residuals actually look like, which is important for developing a kernel to track them.